 Consider clinical supervising

 This option is great for you if you have expert management skills.
-Being a clinical supervisor, you’ll have to deal with the medical staff and the general functioning of a clinical facility.
-You’ll basically manage the entire staff and make sure that the staff’s professional needs are taken care of for smoother operations.
-You’ll also have to ensure that the working environment is safe and secure for confidential conversations and information exchange between the patients and staff.
+Being a clinical supervisor, youโll have to deal with the medical staff and the general functioning of a clinical facility.
+Youโll basically manage the entire staff and make sure that the staffโs professional needs are taken care of for smoother operations.
+Youโll also have to ensure that the working environment is safe and secure for confidential conversations and information exchange between the patients and staff.
 In general, you need to take care of the administrative department along with managing all finances, scheduling, and planning personal goals if needed, in a few cases.
+Additionally, you will be responsible for staffing a doctor’s office, ensuring that all roles are filled with competent professionals.
+This involves recruiting, hiring, and training staff to maintain a high standard of patient care and operational efficiency.

 Become a mentor or teacher